-This disclosure brochure, dated March 27, 2025, replaces the brochure filed on March 29, 2024.
-Updates to the following sections have been made since our last annual amendment dated March 29, 2024.
+This disclosure brochure, dated May 12, 2025, replaces the brochure filed on March 27, 2025.
+Updates to the following sections have been made since our last annual amendment dated March 27, 2025.

-• Advisory Business.
-We have decided to close our affiliate broker-dealer, Family Management Securities, LLC, and will transition our broker-dealer services to Pershing Advisor Solutions effective on or about May 9, 2025.
-We will amend this disclosure brochure upon the closing of FMS.
+• Updates have been made throughout the disclosure brochure to reflect the closure of our affiliate broker-dealer, Family Management Securities, LLC, and the transition to Pershing Advisor Solutions.